-With the Burke-Gilman Trail Multi-Modal Connector (BGC), the University of Washington (UW) and region are building upon a legacy of forward-thinking sustainability initiatives that have resulted in significant reductions in energy use and provided a multitude of environmental benefits.
+With the Burke-Gilman Multimodal Connector (BGMC), the University of Washington (UW) and region are building upon a legacy of forward-thinking sustainability initiatives that have resulted in significant reductions in energy use and provided a multitude of environmental benefits.

 Reducing energy use

-The project responds to increased demand for more sustainable transportation choices with an accessible, quality, low carbon multi-modal corridor within one of the largest urban centers in Seattle.
-The BGC will further stimulate growth in travel modes that generate fewer or no greenhouse gas emissions and can reduce vehicle miles traveled by shortening travel distances and better connecting the places we live, work and play.
+The project responds to increased demand for more sustainable transportation choices with an accessible, quality, low carbon multimodal corridor within one of the largest urban centers in Seattle.
+The BGMC will further stimulate growth in travel modes that generate fewer or no greenhouse gas emissions and can reduce vehicle miles traveled by shortening travel distances and better connecting the places we live, work and play.

 VMT and GHG reductions

 Delivering environmental benefits